tim-patterson/jsonsql/README.md

 ## Project Goals
-The main goals for this project are to be a lightweight standalone simple to use tool for adhoc querying of unstructured data using a syntax that's as close as possible to standard sql.
+The main goals for this project are to be a lightweight standalone simple to use tool for adhoc querying of unstructured data using a syntax that's as close as possible to standard sql, while remaining simple and easily hackable.

 ## Alternatives
 The major alternative that provides querying of json data using sql without having to create table definitions etc is